All Episodes

 But when the CDC came into New York several years ago and tested, are the hospitals here ready?

-And believe it or not, 69% of the hospitals flunked at least once, and they found that about three-quarters of the hospital employees, as heroic as they are, weren't Trained properly to wash their hands every time they should be.
+And they found that about three-quarters of the hospital employees, as heroic as they are, weren't trained properly to wash their hands every time they should be.

-So you see all these heroic doctors and nurses falling victim themselves to the coronavirus, blame the State Health Department's lax infection control standards.
+So you see all these heroic doctors and nurses falling victim themselves to the coronavirus, blame the state health department's lax infection control standards.

 The health care commissioner is just an idiot.

-Um and Cuomo said, We're prepared.
+And Cuomo said, we're prepared.

 He kept saying over and over, we're prepared.